ussserrr/stm32pio/README.md

 ### Embedding

 You can also use stm32pio as an ordinary Python package and embed it in your own application.
-Take a look at the CLI ([`app.py`](/stm32pio/app.py)) or GUI versions to see some possible ways of implementing this.
+Find the minimal example at the [project wiki](https://github.com/ussserrr/stm32pio/wiki/Embedding-example) page to see some possible ways of implementing this.
 Basically, you need to import `stm32pio.lib` module (where the main `Stm32pio` class resides), (optionally) set up a logger and you are good to go.
 If you prefer higher-level API similar to the CLI version, use `main()` function in `app.py` passing the same CLI arguments to it (except the actual script name).
+Also, take a look at the CLI ([`app.py`](/stm32pio/app.py)) or GUI versions.

 ## Example